georgesengono/ift3150-bronco_doc/Final Report | Revolutionizing Version Control An AI-Powered Approach to Simplifying Git.md

 ### Introduction

 In the world of software development, version control systems are indispensable for managing changes to source code over time.
 Git, created by Linus Torvalds in 2005, has emerged as the predominant version control system, lauded for its flexibility and distributed nature.
 However, its widespread adoption has not been without challenges.
-The steep learning curve, complex command syntax, and inefficient workflows have been significant barriers for many developers, particularly those new to version control or those working in fast-paced, collaborative environments.
+The steep learning curve, complex command syntax, and inefficient workflows have been significant barriers for many evelopers, particularly those new to version control or those working in fast-paced, collaborative environments.

 ### Problem Statement